igorlfs/nvim-dap-view/docs/src/routes/commands/+page.md

 Shows a given view.
 If the specified view is already the current one, jumps to its window.

+## `DapViewNavigate [number]`

+Switches from the current view to another one by taking the current view's index (in the winbar) and adding a count.
+Can optionally specify a bang to allow wrapping.
+Has some default [keymaps](keymaps).

 [^1]: In the current tab.
 May close the views window in another tab.